OronNadiv/drnadiv.com/content/blog/whole-food-plant-based-nutrition/index.md

 `youtube: PIc42oIU0Ik`

-As I learn more about whole food plant-based nutrition, I am increasingly questioning the health benefits of cow's milk and other dairy products.
+So we can eat predominantly plants and lower our risk for chronic diseases while simultaneously improving planetary health.
+But don't kids need to drink their milk to grow?
+Actually, no. The WHO and UNICEF recommend breastfeeding until age 2 or longer

+When my daughters were 12 months old, I felt uncomfortable fully transitioning to cow’s milk, so I continued to breastfeed while also supplementing with some cow’s milk.
+I loved breastfeeding and continued until both of my girls were 2 and a half years old.
+I did this to give my girls emotional support and connection more so than for nutritional reasons.
+Despite the fact that the WHO and UNICEF recommend breastfeeding until age 2 or longer, since I have always lived in the US, I was not focused on long-term breastfeeding for nutrition.

 The United States, along with many other Western countries with strong dairy industries, promotes dairy as part of a healthy diet. **Dairy (along with fruits, vegetables, grains and protein) is part of the USDA [my plate](https://www.choosemyplate.gov/), and I never thought to question it.**  However, as I started to learn more about plant-based nutrition, I came across the [Canadian government's nutrition guidelines](https://food-guide.canada.ca/en/).

 ![Canada Food Guide](./visual_en.png)